aufdemarbeitsmarkt/rossmo_et_ridgway/content/citations.md

 ---

-While not explicitly cited, the following were used as resources / assistance:
+While not explicitly cited, the following was used as a resource.
 - https://jeremykun.com/2011/07/20/serial-killers/